-6.2 Effects of ELENL on spontaneous motor activity (SMA) in open-field test
+3.2 Effects of ELENL on spontaneous motor activity (SMA) in the open-field test

 The effects of ELENL and risperidone on SMA in the open-field test are summarized in Table 1.
 Both the extract (800 mg/kg) and risperidone significantly reduced SMA.
 One-way ANOVA and Tukey post-hoc tests demonstrated that ELENL at the highest dosage of 800 mg/kg risperidone (0.5 mg/kg) significantly reduced SMA compared to vehicle-treated mice (p < 0.05) as shown in Table 2a and 2b